The Day Jim Morrison Allegedly Exposed Himself Onstage

 Did he or didn't he?
 The late Doors frontman Jim Morrison was charged with exposing himself before a stunned audience in Florida on March 1, 1969, though he vehemently denied the allegation.
 Bandmate Robby Krieger still says that no photographic evidences exists to prove it.

 Regardless, on Sept.
 20, 1970, Morrison was arrested in connection with the incident in Coconut Grove, charged with dropping his pants before some 12,000 fans at a Doors concert.
 Morrison rejected a proposed plea bargain, and was ultimately sentenced to jail and to pay a fine after being found guilty of indecent exposure and open profanity.

-Krieger maintains Morrison’s innocence, even today, telling Spinner last year: “They were complaining about Jim whipping it out onstage, which he didn’t do: 500 photos were entered as evidence at the trial and not one showed anything of the sort … I think it was all very politically motivated.
+Krieger steadfastly maintained Morrison's innocence, saying: “They were complaining about Jim whipping it out onstage, which he didn’t do: 500 photos were entered as evidence at the trial and not one showed anything of the sort. ...
+I think it was all very politically motivated.
 People were running for office, so we were a good target.”

 Morrison appealed his sentence, and the case was still unresolved when he died on July 3, 1971 at the age of 27.
 Nearly four decades later, former Florida Governor Charlie Crist and the state's clemency board agreed to pardon Morrison.

 Doors Albums Ranked Worst to Best